Own-Data-Privateer/hoardy-web/tool/README.md

     - available substitutions:
       - all expressions of `wrrarms get --expr` (which see);
       - `num`: number of times the resulting output path was encountered before; adding this parameter to your `--output` format will ensure all generated file names will be unique
-  - `--stdin0`
-  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

-- error handling:
-  - `--errors {fail,skip,ignore}`
-  : when an error occurs:
-    - `fail`: report failure and stop the execution; default
-    - `skip`: report failure but skip the reqres that produced it from the output and continue
-    - `ignore`: `skip`, but don't report the failure

-- filters; both can be specified at the same time, both can be specified multiple times, both use the same expression format as `wrrarms get --expr` (which see), the resulting logical expression that will checked is `(O1 or O2 or ... or (A1 and A2 and ...))`, where `O1`, `O2`, ... are the arguments to `--or`s and `A1`, `A2`, ... are the arguments to `--and`s:
-  - `--or EXPR`
-  : only work on reqres which match any of these expressions
-  - `--and EXPR`
-  : only work on reqres which match all of these expressions

 - new `--output`s printing:
   - `--no-print`